-Teaching rotations will be assigned to PhD students at the beginning of each academic year.
-TF assignments are subject to availability and are assigned through the Director of Academic Programs.
+Mentored Teaching Experiences will be assigned to PhD students at the beginning of each academic year.
+Assignments are subject to availability and are assigned through the Director of Academic Programs.

-The Department will make every attempt to match doctoral students with their choice of course for their TF, but first choices are not guaranteed.
-The expectation of the student participation and contribution during these TFs is that they will enhance their didactic training and gain experience in the classroom.
+The Department will make every attempt to match doctoral students with their choice of course for their teaching rotations, but first choices are not guaranteed.
+The expectation of the student participation and contribution during these teaching rotations is that they will enhance their didactic training and gain experience in the classroom.